 After my prostate exam, the doctor left.
 The nurse came in with a worried look on her face, and said the three words I was dreading to hear: ‘Who was that?’

 I had a prostate exam yesterday.
 That’s the last time I will ever fall asleep on the subway!

 I went to see my doctor for a prostate exam.
 There was nothing to worry about — he gave me the thumbs up!

-The Men’s Maintenance Guide ebook provides a straightforward, common-sense health-maintenance checklist based on your age.
-Guys aged 40-54 should start having their prostate health checked every two years, or based on their doctors’ recommendations.
-For more tips on what to check and when to check it, download The Men’s Maintenance Guide for free today!
+The Men’s Maintenance Guide provides a straightforward, common-sense health-maintenance checklist based on your age.
+For more tips on what to check and when to check it, download The Men’s Maintenance Guide from Don’t Change Much for free today.

 What funny moments have you had with your doctor?
 Share your experience in the comments below.

 This article was originally published on September 5, 2019.